 It is worth pointing out that the proposed rational filter can also be applied efficiently if an efficient dense direct solver or an effective iterative solver for solving the multi-shift linear systems in \eqref{eqn:mts} is available.
 The proposed rational function approximation can also be applied as a preconditioner for indefinite sparse linear system solvers \cite{Xi2017} and the orbital minimization method in electronic structure calculation \cite{LuYang2017}.
 These will be left as future works.

-{\bf Acknowledgments.} Y. Li was partially supported by the National Science Foundation under award DMS-1328230 and the U.S. Department of Energy's Advanced Scientific Computing Research program under award DE-FC02-13ER26134/DE-SC0009409.
-H. Y. is partially supported by the National Science Foundation under grants ACI-1450280, the startup grant of National University of Singapore, and thank the support of the AMS-Simons travel award.
-The authors would like to thank Lexing Ying and Jianfeng Lu for fruitful discussions, and thank Fabiano Corsetti for seting up Silicon Bulk examples.
+{\bf Acknowledgments.} Y. Li was supported in part by National Science Foundation under awards DMS-1454939 and OAC-1450280, and also AMS-Simons Travel Grant.
+H. Yang was partially supported by the US National Science Foundation under award DMS-1945029.
+The authors would like to thank Fabiano Corsetti for seting up Silicon Bulk examples.

 {Proofs of the properties in Section \ref{sub:matvec}} \textbf{Proof of Proposition \ref{pro:p1}:}

 \begin{proof} First we prove that we have the following partial fraction representation

 where